 The horse becomes a companion and enables the child to build their confidence with no peers around to knock it back down.

 5. It’s fun!

-Children nowadays are surrounded by computer games and digital distractions – what better way to eliminate all this for an hour or two, than by pulling your riding boots on and getting on the back of a horse and immersing them in nature.
+Children nowadays are surrounded by computer games and digital distractions – what better way to eliminate all this for an hour or two, than by grabbing their fave saddle pad and getting on the back of a horse and immersing them in nature.
 You can thank us later!